nuxt/docs/en/faq/deployment-cloud-run.md

 [Google Cloud Run](https://cloud.google.com/run) is a fully managed compute platform for deploying and scaling containerized applications quickly and securely.

 In this guide, we simply upload the entire project folder to Google Cloud Build with a Dockerfile.
-After the upload, Cloud Build will automatically generates a container.
+After the upload, Cloud Build will automatically generate a container.
 Then we will deploy this container to Google Cloud Run which will start it with the `start` script in our package.json.

 ## Getting Started